cellgit/BearRouter/README.md

 # BearRouter

 A low-boilerplate, strongly typed navigation toolkit for SwiftUI.
-BearRouter ships with a pure Swift core (state, actions, guard/logger, snapshots), SwiftUI hosts, an optional OS26 wrapper target, and testing helpers.
+BearRouter ships with a pure Swift core (state, actions, guard/logger, snapshots), SwiftUI hosts, and testing helpers.
 Define your route, register destinations, pick a host (Stack/Tab/Split), and you are ready to navigate.

 ## Quick start (3 steps)
 ```swift